killian-bernacchia/isOdd/README.md

 # isOdd
-if statements suck, lookup tables are built different.
+if statements suck, lookup tables are built different💪.

 To check if a number 'i' is odd you check if the bit number i is a 1 or a 0 `tab[i/32] & 1<<(i%32)`